-Accessed by tapping the two horizontal lines in the bottom-left corner of the Prime home screen, the Settings screen is where you can view and customize most of the device-level settings.
+Accessed by tapping the two horizontal lines in the bottom-left corner of the Prime home screen, the Settings screen is where you can check and manage connectivity to Envoy, as well as view and customize most of the device-level settings.

 Device Name